 Tax revenue excluding natural resources is on average 13.2 percent of GDP.
 The average estimated total tax effort is 0.57.
 In other words, SSA countries could raise on average 23 percent of GDP of non-resource taxes if they fully utilized their potential.
 We decompose the total tax effort score into time-varying and persistent tax effort and conclude that the total tax effort score is mainly driven by time-varying factors.
-Moreover, consistent with previous literature, we find that countries' stage of development measured by per-capita income, financial development, and trade openness are important factors improving tax revenue in the region, while natural resource endowment and the importance of the agriculture sector reduce unambiguously the non-resource tax-to-GDP ratio.
+Moreover, consistent with previous literature, we find that countries' stage of development measured by per-capita income, financial development, and trade openness are important factors improving tax revenue in the region, while natural resource tax-to-GDP ratio.
 Regarding the replication exercise, the estimations broadly confirm previous analyses such as Fenechietto and Pessino (2013).
 However, our verification test failed to replicate the exact results of Gupta (2007) in terms of robust coefficients and significance of the variables, which might be caused from the use of less detailed data than we provide here.